The Original Medicare Plan

 - Durable Medical Equipment (DME)

 - Limited outpatient prescription drugs

 Original Medicare does not cover all of your health care costs.
 You will have to share the cost of your services by paying premiums, deductibles and coinsurance.

 Medicare Part A Premiums

-Most Americans do not pay a monthly premium for Part A benefits through Original Medicare as a result of you or your spouse paying Medicare taxes for 10 years while working.
-This is also known as “Premium-Free Part A”.
+Most Americans do not pay a monthly premium for Medicare Part A benefits as a result of you or your spouse paying Medicare taxes for 10 years while working.
+This is also know as “Premium-Free Part A.”